-For our milestone 1, from the feedback professor Yu gave us, we have decided to scrap the idea of a built-in forum and the user’s ability to create/delete/comment.
-Instead, we gave the users the ability to upvote or downvote reviews, because we want to complete the core functions of the website first before expanding, and complex interactions between database and PHP may be beyond the scope of this course.
+For our milestone 1, from the feedback professor Yu gave us, we have decided to scrap the idea of a built-in forum and the user’s ability to comment.
+We also gave the users the ability to upvote or downvote reviews, because we want to complete the core functions of the website first before expanding, and complex interactions between database and PHP may be beyond the scope of this course.
 However, we will implement those functions if time permits.
 Also, we changed our web system name to Great Reviews 8 for a smoother slogan - We rate games from 0 to GR8!